-Lifetime Value is an appraisal of the monetary value generated through the user’s engagement within the game environment such as in-app purchases, in-app ads.
+Lifetime Value is an appraisal of the monetary value generated through the user’s engagement within the game environment, such as in-app purchases and in-app ads.
 Monetization and retention are important components of its measurement.
-Monetization in its essence is a user’s contribution to the overall game revenue.
+Monetization is a user’s contribution to the overall game revenue.
 It is possible to use different metrics while calculating monetization (ARPDAU, ARPU, ARPWAU, ARPMAU).

-On the other hand, retention is a concept to understand user engagement according to their behavior.
-How much time a user plays the game in a day, how many times do they launch the game on a basis? etc. Simply, LTV is calculated by the total days a player spends multiplied by revenue per day.
-Tracking this metric is essential to understand your game’s market value.
-By doing that, marketers can rearrange their marketing budget according to their lifetime value and make wiser decisions in order to increase the success rate of the game.
+On the other hand, retention is a concept of understanding user engagement according to their behavior.
+How much time a user plays the game in a day, and how many times do they launch the game on a basis? etc. LTV is calculated by the total days a player spends multiplied by revenue per day.
+Tracking this metric is essential to understanding your game’s market value.
+By doing that, marketers can rearrange their marketing budget according to their lifetime value and make wiser decisions to increase the success rate of the game.

-LTV is useful to set marketing budgets by providing a prediction on how much consumers are willing to spend on the game.
+LTV is useful for setting marketing budgets by predicting how much consumers are willing to spend on the game.

-In order to estimate the game’s profitability, lifetime value is essential for game developers.
-It enables them to optimize revenue sources for maximum profit meanwhile determining the money that is spent on user acquisition.
+To estimate the game’s profitability, lifetime value is essential for game developers.
+It enables them to optimize revenue sources for maximum profit while determining the money spent on user acquisition.
 Furthermore, the developers can observe their loyal users’ behavior.
 Testing the effects of content updates and analyzing the new game’s potential while in beta version is also possible with lifetime value evaluation.

 On the other hand, lifetime value has some complexions due to the multiple measurement systems of the game.
 For this reason, some developers do not prefer to calculate lifetime value.
 However, it is essential to maximize the revenue of the game.

 *ARPDAU: ARPDAU is a metric measuring the average revenue per daily active user, and it is an essential metric to estimate whether the monetization strategy works or not.
-ARPDAU is calculated by the division of daily income to the daily active users.
-It is essential to make informed decisions since it gives understanding about user engagement and the mean of user payments.
+ARPDAU is calculated by dividing daily income by the daily active users.
+It is essential to make informed decisions since it gives an understanding of user engagement and the mean of user payments.

 Onboarding processes are essential when users download and launch your game since they look for a starting experience.
 Testing different onboarding processes displays which one works best for you.
 Optimizing the demo experience in terms of its duration and design is just one area where AppNava can assist in improving your onboarding experience.
 Tutorial, menu design, and integration are further essential elements that may contribute to a more pleasant onboarding process.